 -Mixed forms of DI can exist, and both central and peripheral DI may be incomplete, complicating the interpretation of results.

 Patients with psychogenic polydipsia will either have a normal response to water deprivation or, in particular in long-standing cases, will show a pattern suggestive of mild nephrogenic DI due to loss of concentrating gradient across the nephron as a result of salt-washout by long-standing polydipsia.

-An elevated plasma AVP level in a hyponatremic, euvolemic patient might be indicative of SIADH.
+An elevated plasma AVP level in a hyponatremic, euvolemic patient might be indicative of the syndrome of inappropriate antidiuretic hormone secretion (SIADH).
 Confirmation of euvolemia is critical in such patients, since an elevated AVP level represents a physiological response to hypovolemia.

 Seizures, cerebral hemorrhages, cerebral trauma, cerebral tumors, neurosurgery, electroconvulsive therapy, central nervous system acting drugs, and a variety of conditions that reduce apparent blood volume or pressure in central vessels (eg, severe low output cardiac failure) can all result in inappropriate AVP elevations.
 Depending on the clinical course, these might be short lived.
 If none of these conditions is present, ectopic AVP secretion, most commonly caused by bronchial carcinoma, should be suspected.

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances